kurisuwhyte/arcana/README.md

 ### III.
 Scala, the Empress

 You have learnt to appreciate the beauty of all the things.
-Moving forward you encounter the grandeur, the brilliance of young lady.
+Moving forward you encounter the grandeur, the brilliance of a young lady.
 Slowly you discover her magnificence, and her dominance over all the things.
+As you dive in, you feel overwhelmed, but you thrive none the less.

 ### IV.
 Haskell, the Emperor

-( ... )
+You reach out for the throne, still full of doubts.
+But now, more than ever, you find like you can find an answer — a correct one.
+The stability is comforting, certainly, and you let yourself drift in a world of warms and fuzzies.
+Sometimes, you feel that things might be a little too strict, but that's just a superficial impression, which quickly fades as you dive deeper in.

 ### V. Smalltalk, the Hierophant